Iliaromanov/DNA-Match-Finder/README.md

 ***
-**This is my interpretation of the problem "DNA" from the CS50x week 6 problem set.**
+**This is my interpretation of the problem "DNA" from the Harvard CS50x week 6 problem set.**
 ***